PEDESTRIAN & BIKE ACCIDENTS

 Alcohol: Louisiana’s legislation around DUI’s does not apply to bicyclists, however, a rider under the influence may be charged with public intoxication.

 The first thing is to make sure you move to a safe area away that is away from traffic.
 Once you are relatively comfortable, you should check yourself for injuries.
 Next, you should document all the relevant information, such as driver and witness contact information.
 Then, call the police.
 While you are waiting for police to arrive, you should document your account of events, specifically any damage to your body and / or property.
-Finally, you should reach out to an experienced bicycle accident lawyer.
+Finally, you should reach out to an experienced bicycle or Chicago auto accident lawyer.

 Most cases are handled outside of the court system.
 However, it’s still important for you to find a lawyer with relevant experience because riders are often blamed for accidents that are not their fault.